Should I Become a Physician Assistant?

 - Learn stress-management techniques.
 Physician assistants must be equipped to handle the stress of working in the medical profession.
 Clinical requirements allow aspiring physician assistants to experience the sometimes high-pressure environments of emergency medicine or surgery and become comfortable in these settings.

 All states require physician assistants to be licensed to practice in the profession.
 Every candidate must graduate from an ARC-PA-accredited degree program and pass the Physician Assistant National Certifying Examination (PANCE).
 Administered by the National Commission on Certification of Physician Assistants (NCCPA), the PANCE is a multiple-choice exam that covers medical and surgical fundamentals.
 Those who pass may use the Physician Assistant - Certified (PA-C) designation.

 PA-Cs maintain the credential by earning 100 approved continuing medical education credits every two years.
 They're also required to pass the Physician Assistant National Recertifying Exam every six years.

-Physician assistants can choose to practice in a medical specialization, such as internal medicine, emergency care, surgery, urology or pediatrics.
+Experienced physician assistants looking to advance in the field should consider becoming specialists.
+Physician assistants can choose to practice in a medical specialization such as internal medicine, emergency care, surgery, urology or pediatrics.
 To become specialists, physician assistants must complete accredited postgraduate programs and obtain specialty certification from the NCCPA.
 Specialty certification applicants need to have PA-C certification and 1-2 years of assisting and specialty experience.
 Eligible candidates may then sit for the required exam.
 Physician assistant specialists may renew their certification every six years under the condition that they also maintain PA-C certification.